BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_07.md

 Go up now.
 You'll awaken in the Tower of Theolia.
 There is a butterfly that can warp you to Teila Resort if you need to exit for any reason.

-!shop("Tower of Theolia", ["Poke Ball", "Great Ball", "Super Potion", "Full Heal", "Antidote", "Ice Heal", "Paralyze Heal", "GourmetTreat", "Super Repel", "Max Repel", "Reverse Candy"])
+!shop("Tower of Theolia", ["Poke Ball", "Great Ball", "Super Potion", "Full Heal", "Antidote", "Ice Heal", "Paralyze Heal", "Gourmet Treat", "Super Repel", "Max Repel", "Reverse Candy"])

 Enter the tower.